CatalystCode/spk/tests/README.md

 - This file orchestrates infrastructure scenarios and is designed to fail on first error.

+`introspection-validations.sh`

+- This file orchestrates the service introspection scenarios and is designed to fail on first error.

 # Scenarios Exercised So Far

 - As a developer create a mono-repo and add services